jastadd/jastadd/README.md

 JastAdd2
 ========

-JastAdd2 was developed at Lund University by Torbjörn Ekman, Görel Hedin, and Eva Magnusson.
-JastAdd2 has recieved additional contributions from Emma Söderberg, Jesper Öqvist and Niklas Fors.
+JastAdd2 was developed at Lund University by Torbj&ouml;rn Ekman, G&ouml;rel Hedin, and Eva Magnusson.
+JastAdd2 has recieved additional contributions from Emma S&ouml;derberg, Jesper &Ouml;qvist and Niklas Fors.

 For additional contributors, see the change logs.